-In-band management in SD-WAN Orchestrator for On-premises is supported for Citrix SD-WAN 11.1.1 and higher.
+In-band management in Citrix SD-WAN Orchestrator for On-premises is supported for Citrix SD-WAN 11.1.1 and higher.

 To enable in-band management on a virtual IP, at the site level, navigate to Configuration > Site Configuration > Interfaces.
 Select the virtual IP to be used as the In-band management port.
-You can use the InBand Management IP to access the web UI and SSH.
+You can use the InBand Management IP or InBand Management IPv6 to access the web UI and SSH.